Continuous-time sparse domination: Introduction

-The proof yielding the estimate for $Y^{\ast}$ uses a technique called sparse domination, by now well established in the weighted theory in harmonic analysis and has proven very powerful, especially with recent developments, where the domination is pointwise.
-The idea is to construct self similar operators through a stopping time procedure where the consecutive stopping time is finite for a small portion of the underlying probability space (more has to hold, see the precise definition of sparse form below).
-This gives rise to a pointwise domination of $Y^{\ast}$ by a positive form containing $| X |$ sampled at various consecutive stopping times with some additional features.
-The latter representation lends itself well to an estimate in weighted space through a change of measure and the use of Doob's inequality.
+As explained above, our proof yielding the estimate for $Y^{\ast}$ uses sparse domination.
+It reduces the weighted estimate to a use of Doob's inequality.

-The proof for the estimate of $X^{\ast}$ uses a very simple domination of the maximal function, direct, without the use of stopping times.
+Our proof for the estimate of $X^{\ast}$ uses a very simple domination of the maximal function, direct, without the use of stopping times, followed by uses of Doob's inequality.
 This approach is a modification of a trick due to Lerner {\cite{Ler2008a}}, where it was used in a different context.
-It also allows the use of Doob's inequality and a change of measure to give the desired result.